librenms/librenms/doc/Support/Discovery Support.md

 Debugging and testing options:
--d                                           Enable debugging output -v                                           Enable verbose debugging output -m                                           Specify single module to be run
+-d                                           Enable debugging output -v                                           Enable verbose debugging output -m                                           Specify module(s) to be run.
+Comma separate modules, submodules may be added with /

 ```